L'Avi Arrufí Tinto

-L'Avi Arrufi is an estate-bottled wine made by Celler Vinos Piñol with organically grown grapes in the high elevation region of Terra Alta, located south of Barcelona.
+L'Avi Arrufí is an estate-bottled wine made by Celler Piñol with grapes grown in the high-elevation region of Terra Alta, located south of Barcelona.
 The Piñol family has been wine growers for four generations.
-L'Avi Arrufi means, "Grandfather Arrufi," the man who founded Celler Piñol in 1945.
-Today, less than 800 cases are produced of one of the family's most distinctive wines, made from organically grown vines over seventy years old.
-L'Avi Arrufi is “liquid geography,” a wine that sings the special music of Terra Alta's terroir composed of phrases and notes of the specific flavors of the Mediterranean climate.
-The story of Cellar Vinos Piñol mirrors the ascendance of Spanish wines in world markets over the past ten years, a story of how a reverence for old, treasured vineyards and the best family traditions have been combined with new winemaking methods to make the finest wines possible.
+L'Avi Arrufi means, "Grandfather Arrufí," the man who founded Celler Piñol in 1945.
+Today, less than 800 cases are produced of one of the family's most distinctive wines, made from vines over seventy years old.
+L'Avi Arrufí is “liquid geography,” a wine that sings the special music of Terra Alta's terroir composed of phrases and notes of the specific flavors of the Mediterranean climate.
+The story of Celler Piñol mirrors the ascendance of Spanish wines in world markets over the past ten years, a story of how a reverence for old, treasured vineyards and the best family traditions have been combined with new winemaking methods to make the finest wines possible.
 Similar to Yecla and Vinos de Madrid, Terra Alta is one of Spain's up-and-coming wine regions with an identity built on exciting projects and progressive innovation.
-Juanjo G. Piñol and Toni Coca are the winemakers.
+Juanjo G. Piñol and Cristina Borrull are the winemakers.
 Juanjo's mother Josefina remains in charge of the family cellar.

-The wine is aged for 14 months in French, American and Hungarian oak.
+The wine is aged for 15 months in French oak barrels.

-The vineyards are located a few miles southwest of Priorat, within the Terra Alta DO (Zone 5) in Cataluyna's Tarragona province in northeastern Spain.
+The vineyards are located a few miles southwest of Priorat, within the Terra Alta DO (Zone 5) in Catalunya's Tarragona province in northeastern Spain.
 In this remote region, the winemaking tradition dates back to the Romans, around the 2nd or 3rd Century.
 The winery and vineyards are in the town of Batea, situated at 400 meters (1,312 ft.) elevation.
 The soils are composed of 95% limestone and 5% clay.
 Yields are low (24.5 hectoliters per hectare, or 3,500 kilograms per hectare), which enhances concentration and complexity in the grapes.
-The vineyards are organically farmed and certified by CCPAE.
 For climate, the average temperature from April-October is 67.3F.
 The hot day and warm-to-moderate night temperatures make Terra Alta a drier and warmer region than Montsant or Priorat.
 These conditions produce bright purplish-garnet hued wines with greater weight and ripeness than wines from other areas within Zone 5.
 The low average yearly rainfall of 16.3 inches is less than in neighboring regions.

 Brilliant ruby.
 Highly perfumed red and blue fruit and violet aromas are enlivened by a peppery nuance and a strong suggestion of smoky minerals.
 Juicy and seamless on the palate, offering gently sweet black raspberry and cherry flavors that spread out steadily with air.
-Finishes sappy, sweet and very long, featuring lingering spiciness and firming tannins.-- Josh Raynolds.
+Finishes sappy, sweet and very long, featuring lingering spiciness and firming tannins.-- Josh Reynolds.